-- Deans and the Chair of Faculty Senate shall have first choice of lot as their primary parking area plus limited Lot A privileges.
-In addition, the Theatre Arts Costume Designer shall be granted parking privileges in Lot R as primary parking area.
+Deans and the Chair of Faculty Senate shall have first choice of lot as their primary parking area plus limited Lot A privileges.

-- Residence Hall Directors and Executive Assistant to the Chancellor shall be eligible for their first choice of lot.
-(All Lot not included.)
+Residence Hall Directors, Executive Assistant to the Chancellor, Special Assistant to the Chancellor for Economic Development and Athletics Director shall be eligible for their first choice of lot.
+(All-Lot not included.)

 Applications may be filed with the Office of Parking Services for a second-lot permit.
-Such permits, available to staff and approved by the Appeal Board committee may be purchased as available for $6.55.
-Section G:
+Such permits, available to staff and approved by the Appeal Board committee may be purchased as available for $10.00.

 The Parking Appeals Committee will consider any appeal of lot assignment.
 Appeal forms are available from Parking Services.

 Staff Lots: A, D, E, F, H, K, R, S, T, V and Z